avipars/pi-starter-code/camera/README.md

 # Camera

+Verified to work with official Pi Camera 2 running Bookworm (pi-os-lite)

 Read this [guide](https://forums.raspberrypi.com/viewtopic.php?t=362707) if you are having any issues connecting or using the camera

 Image previews will not work via headless mode, I use SCP usually to copy the saved image file from the Pi to my Desktop PC

 I usually SSH into the Pi and run some of these commands to get a picture/video

+## Arducam

+If you have an Arducam Camera, you will need to follow their [guide](https://docs.arducam.com/Raspberry-Pi-Camera/Native-camera/16MP-IMX519/) on how to get it working.

+Make sure to select the right model before proceeding!

 ### Via Python: